 Some might argue initial arrest charges don’t accurately reflect gang criminal behavior.
 They’d suggest focusing on convictions instead.
 I disagree.
 Arrests provide a more accurate picture than convictions.
 After defense attorneys negotiate, what a gang member pleads guilty to often bears little resemblance to the crime actually committed.
 I’ve seen carjackings reduced to “taking a vehicle without consent” and solicitation of prostitution downgraded to disorderly conduct.
 The arrests tell the true story.

 I analyzed the 67 members, their 1530 arrests for 170 different violations and had 2615 charges filed.
-The reason there are more charges than arrests is often a gang member will be arrested and charged with multiple offenses.
-For example, a gang member may be pulled over for drunk driving.
+The number of charges exceeds arrests because police often arrest gang members and charge them with multiple offenses.
+For example, officers may pull over a gang member for drunk driving.
 The officers may find the gang member had a gun and methamphetamine.
-The gang member was arrested once but charged for the three offenses: drunk driving, illegally possession of a firearm, and possession of methamphetamine.
+Police arrested the gang member once but charged him with three offenses: drunk driving, illegal possession of a firearm, and possession of methamphetamine

 91% of the Crimes’s 2,615 charges fell into six categories: Drug crimes (25%), Violence crimes (19%), Property crimes (15%), Vehicle offenses (11%), Parole/Probation violations (10%), and Weapons offenses (10%).